Joey Gallo Player Props: Twins vs. Yankees

 Joey Gallo At The Plate

-- Gallo is batting .206 with a double, five home runs and six walks.
+- Gallo is batting .216 with a double, six home runs and seven walks.

-- Gallo has gotten a hit in four of 12 games this season (33.3%), with multiple hits twice.
+- Gallo has gotten a hit in five of 13 games this year (38.5%), with multiple hits twice.

-- He has gone deep in 33.3% of his games this season, and 12.5% of his plate appearances.
+- In 38.5% of his games this season, he has hit a home run, and 13.6% of his trips to the dish.

-- Gallo has had at least one RBI in 33.3% of his games this year (four of 12), with more than one RBI three times (25.0%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 38.5% of his games this year, Gallo has had at least one RBI.
+He's picked up more than one in 23.1% and driven in three or more of his team's runs in three contests.

-- In five of 12 games this season, he has scored, including multiple runs once.
+- He has scored at least once six times this season (46.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.